 Sec.
 3-429.
-City department and Incentive Agency MBE/WBE utilization plan.
+City department and agency MBE/WBE utilization plan.

-- (a) Each City department and Incentive Agency shall prepare and submit to the Director by April 1, unless otherwise extended by the Director, an annual MBE/WBE utilization plan for the next City fiscal year.
-Each City department and Incentive Agency MBE/WBE utilization plan shall include: - (1) Separate City department or Incentive Agency goals for participation by qualified MBEs and WBEs as prime Contractors and subcontractors in the procurement of goods, professional services, services and construction for the upcoming fiscal year.
-The goals should be expressed as a percentage of the City department or Incentive Agency's total fiscal year Contract expenditures; and - (2) Any other information that the City department or Incentive Agency or the Director deems relevant or necessary. - (b) A City department or Incentive Agency may amend its MBE/WBE utilization plan during the fiscal year to reflect changes in its projected Contract expenditures or other relevant circumstances, and shall inform the Director of such changes. - (c) In planning its individual Contracts, each City department and Incentive Agency shall utilize the methodologies described in this division and use its good faith efforts to encourage and attempt to obtain participation of qualified MBEs and/or WBEs and shape the scope, specifications and size of a Contract to enhance such participation. - (d) City departments and Incentive Agencies shall encourage eligible businesses to: - (1) Apply to the Department, Kansas Department of Transportation (KDOT) or Missouri Department of Transportation (MODOT) for certification; and - (2) Have their names included on departmental bidders and proposers lists in the Directory; and - (3) Seek pre-qualification when applicable; and - (4) Compete for City business as prime Contractors, subcontractors and suppliers. - (e) City Departments and Incentive Agencies shall make reasonable efforts to: - (1) Advertise Contract opportunities in general circulation media, trade and professional association publications, small business media, and publications of minority and women's business organizations; and - (2) Send written notice of specific Contract opportunities to minority and women's business organizations and those entities on the departmental bidder's and proposer's list; and
+(a) Each city department and incentive agency shall prepare and submit to the director by April 1, unless otherwise extended by the director, an annual MBE/WBE utilization plan for the next city fiscal year.
+Each city department and agency MBE/WBE utilization plan shall include:

+- (1) Separate city department or agency goals for participation by qualified MBEs and WBEs as prime contractors and subcontractors in the procurement of goods, professional services, services and construction for the upcoming fiscal year.
+The goals should be expressed as a percentage of the city department or agency's total fiscal year contract expenditures; and - (2) Any other information that the city department or agency or the director deems relevant or necessary. - (b) A city department or agency may amend its MBE/WBE utilization plan during the fiscal year to reflect changes in its projected contract expenditures or other relevant circumstances, and shall inform the director of such changes. - (c) In planning its individual contracts, each city department and agency shall utilize the methodologies described in this article and use its good faith efforts to encourage and attempt to obtain participation of qualified MBEs and/or WBEs and shape the scope, specifications and size of a contract to enhance such participation. - (d) City departments and incentive agencies shall encourage eligible businesses to: - (1) Apply to the city's human relations department, Kansas Department of Transportation (KDOT) or Missouri Department of Transportation (MODOT) for certification; and - (2) Have their names included on departmental bidders and proposers lists and in the M/W/DBE Kansas City MO.
+On Line Directory; and - (3) Seek pre-qualification when applicable; and - (4) Compete for city business as prime contractors, subcontractors and suppliers. - (e) City departments and incentive agencies shall make reasonable efforts to: - (1) Advertise contract opportunities in general circulation media, trade and professional association publications, small business media, and publications of minority and women's business organizations; and - (2) Send written notice of specific contract opportunities to minority and women's business organizations and those entities on the departmental bidder's and proposer's list; and - (3) With the assistance of the director, shape the scope, specifications and size of a contract to enhance participation opportunities for qualified MBEs and WBEs.

-- (3) With the assistance of the Director, shape the scope, specifications and size of a Contract to enhance participation opportunities for qualified MBEs and WBEs. - (f) Each City Department director, as part of his or her annual evaluation, shall be reviewed concerning the implementation of the City's MBE/WBE program.
-In the event a deficiency is found, the Director of human relations or his or her designee will work with the City Department director to identify prohibiting factors and offer any assistance necessary to successfully implement this minority and women business enterprise program.
+(f) Each department director, as part of his or her annual evaluation, shall be reviewed concerning the implementation of the city's MBE/WBE program.
+In the event a deficiency is found, the director of human relations or his or her designee will work with the director to identify prohibiting factors and offer any assistance necessary to successfully implement this program.

 Sec.
 3-431.
-Setting goals for individual Contracts.
+Setting goals for individual contracts.